sampsyo/home/_drafts/opengl.md

 ## Shaders are Strings

 To define an object's appearance in a 3D scene, real-time graphics applications use *[shaders][shader]:* small programs that run on the GPU as part of the rendering pipeline.
-There are several kinds of shaders, but the two most common kinds are [vertex shaders][vtx], which produce the position of each vertex in an object's mesh, and [fragment shaders][frag], which decide the color of each pixel on the object's surface.
+There are several [kinds][shader kinds] of shaders, but the two most common are the [vertex shader][vtx], which determines the position of each vertex in an object's mesh, and the [fragment shader][frag], which produces the color of each pixel on the object's surface.
-You write shaders in special C-like programming languages: GLSL uses [GLSL][].
+You write shaders in special C-like programming languages: OpenGL uses [GLSL][].

 This is where things go wrong: to set up a shader, the host program sends a *string containing shader source code* to the graphics card driver.
 The driver JITs the source to the GPU's internal architecture and loads it onto the hardware.

-Here's a simplified pair of GLSL [vertex and fragment shaders in C string constants][tgl-shaders] (it's also common to load shader code from text files at startup time):
+Here's a simplified pair of GLSL [vertex and fragment shaders in C string constants][tgl-shaders]:

 ```c
 const char *vertex_shader =